 Spring brings so much excitement into the air.
-The weather gets warmer, flowers begin to blossom, and the whole family is ready to spend more time outside after the long winter.
-One of our favorite ways to welcome the springtime is by doing a big spring cleaning.
+The weather gets warmer, flowers begin to blossom.
+And the whole family is ready to spend more time outside after the long winter.
+One of our favorite ways to welcome springtime is with a green spring clean.

 Taking the time to declutter and pack away our winter essentials is a good way to clear the space and energy in our home for the bright new season.
 But instead of spreading chemicals around and getting stressed out, we like to keep the process green and simple and full of ease!
 Below, we’ve put together a list of our favorite ways to get our home healthy and in sparkling shape.

 While most store-bought cleaners are loaded with harmful chemicals, you can easily formulate your own all-natural cleaner using a few ingredients from your kitchen cupboard.
 White vinegar diluted with water makes an excellent wash for floors and windows, and tea tree oil mixed with water is a great way to clean your bathroom as well as get rid of kitchen mold.

 If you like the fresh scent of lemons, check out this resourceful post on the 15 All-Natural Homemade Lemon Cleaning Products for ways to scrub, polish, and clean your house using your favorite citrus.
 Make sure to get a few recyclable water bottles to store your new creations.
 We’re sure that the kids will love helping you with the mixing process, too!